jeschkec/apcfmerge/README.markdown

 EXAMPLES
-      Assuming your httpd.conf file is located at /etc/apache/httpd.conf call the apacheconf-scanner with the following parameters:
+      Assuming your httpd.conf file is located at /etc/apache/httpd.conf call the apcfmerge with the following parameters:

-          apacheconf-scanner --httpd-conf=/etc/apache/httpd.conf
+          apcfmerge --httpd-conf=/etc/apache/httpd.conf

-      If, for any circumstances, your ServerRoot is not set or you want to override the settings invoke the apacheconf-scanner with the following parameters (assuming, your server root is /srv/www)
+      If, for any circumstances, your ServerRoot is not set or you want to override the settings invoke the apcfmerge with the following parameters (assuming, your server root is /srv/www)

-          apacheconf-scanner --httpd-conf=/etc/apache/httpd.conf --server-root=/srv/www
+          apcfmerge --httpd-conf=/etc/apache/httpd.conf --server-root=/srv/www

-      If you want to read your httpd.conf from the standard input (i.e. by piping output to the apacheconf-scanner), use the --stdin option:
+      If you want to read your httpd.conf from the standard input (i.e. by piping output to the apcfmerge), use the --stdin option:

-          cat /etc/apache/httpd.conf | apacheconf-scanner --stdin
+          cat /etc/apache/httpd.conf | apcfmerge --stdin

       (This example is somewhat useless, because you can read the file directly and save your time from wasting it with cat and the slow